khadimultalukder/franklin_foreclosure_scraper/README.md

 - **Property address is not included.** It's not on the case-detail page — it's inside the complaint PDF, which isn't parsed by this scraper (by design, per the original scope).
-- **No cloud scheduling set up yet.** Right now this runs wherever you run it manually (e.g. your PC via `python franklin_scraper.py`).
-To run it unattended on a daily schedule (GitHub Actions cron, cloud function, etc.) is a separate deployment step not yet configured.
-Whichever option is used, remember `config/service_account.json` isn't in the repo (see above) — it'll need to be provided to the runner some other way, e.g. as a GitHub Actions secret that gets written to `config/service_account.json` at the start of the workflow, not committed to the repo.
+- **Scheduling is local (Windows Task Scheduler), not cloud-based.** See "Running on a schedule" above.
+It runs on whichever Windows machine `run_scraper.bat` and `config/service_account.json` are set up on (e.g. the client's RDP server) — there's no cloud runner (GitHub Actions cron, cloud function, etc.) involved.
+Moving to one later is possible, but remember `config/service_account.json` isn't in the repo (see above) — it'd need to be provided to the runner some other way, e.g. as a GitHub Actions secret written to that path at the start of the workflow, not committed to the repo.
 - **Rate limiting:** the script waits 1 second between requests and retries failed requests up to 3 times with backoff, to be polite to an old government server.
 Don't lower `REQUEST_DELAY_SECONDS` aggressively.